Energy Efficient Elevators Market - Growth, Trends, and Forecasts (2020 - 2025)

 Europe to Record a Significant Growth Rate Over the Forecast Period

 The energy-efficient elevator manufacturers in European regions are focusing on new product developments for having better product penetration over the region.
-For instance, in November 2019, Mitsubishi announced that it has developed its new MOVE elevator model featuring fast delivery, space savings and low environmental impact primarily suited to use in medium and low-rise office buildings and apartments in Europe.
+For instance, in November 2019, Mitsubishi announced that it developed its new MOVE elevator model featuring fast delivery, space savings, and low environmental impact primarily suited to use in medium and low-rise office buildings and apartments in Europe.
 The development and manufacturing of this product are being handled by subsidiary Mitsubishi Elevator Europe B.V.
-(EMEC), who will market the model in the Netherlands, France, the United Kingdom, and other European countries
+(EMEC), who will market the model in the Netherlands, France, the United Kingdom, and other European countries.

 To understand geography trends, Download Sample Report.

 The energy efficient elevators market is fragmented, with the players focusing on integrating advanced technologies like IoT, offering products catering to the latest trend of smart city development.
 A combination of accelerating growth in the end-user applications and continuous technological advancements results in a strong rivalry in the market.
 The key players are Hitachi Ltd, Mitsubishi Electric Corporation, Hyundai Elevators Co.
 Ltd, etc. The recent developments in the market are: